as3hr/eCommerce/README.md

 # E-commerce Project

 This is a comprehensive full-stack e-commerce application that includes a mobile app, an admin panel, and a backend.
 Each module is in its respective directory within this repository.
-The project is designed to provide a seamless shopping experience for users and efficient management capabilities for administrators.
+I have tried to include every functionality, that an eCommerce module would require.

 ## Modules
 1. **Mobile App** (`mobile_app/`)